si-yao/chat-room/README.md

     Response: {"result":"ok"} if success, {"result": "some fail reason"} if fail.

-3. Require Auth (TODO)

-    Request: {"type": "request", "from": "some user"}

-    Response: {"result":"ok"} if success, {"result": "some fail reason"} if fail.

-4. Kill the user
+3. Kill the user

     Request: {"type": "kill", "reason": "you have logged in at another place."}

     Response: {"result":"ok"} if success, {"result": "some fail reason"} if fail.

-5. Need IP
+4. Need IP

     Request: {"type": "ip", "from":"user"}